ListsOpinionHiT Classics

 Not Cumia.

-The former radio star never lost his hunger to test media boundaries.
-He did more than stay true to his comic spirit while Stern betrayed his legacy, though.
-He created his own free speech empire with Compound Media, inviting other freedom-friendly comics to work without a net.
+The former radio star never lost his hunger for testing media boundaries.
+He did more than stay true to his comic spirit while Stern betrayed his legacy.
+He created his free speech empire with Compound Media, inviting other freedom-friendly comics to work without a net.

 Steven Crowder